Following is a list of places where you can print on demand.

 I only discovered this book AFTER I went about the process of slowly learning and integrating the wealth of information it contains on my own.
 The author issues a warning about being sure to get enough sleep because this can be a very exciting path that can keep you up all hours, and he is not joking!
 Reading this book will not only get and keep you excited, but it may save you some valuable time!
 Merch and the World Of Print On Demand: Going Beyond Merch By Amazon Resources Into Global MultiPOD Multi Channel Distribution

-Cafe Press and Zazzle – I’m lumping these two together for the simple fact that I discovered them first.
+Cafe Press and Zazzle – I’m lumping these two together for the simple fact that I discovered them around the same time, well before Society 6 and RedBubble.
 Cafe Press, I found “clunky”, and the same goes for Zazzle.
 And this was before I ever know there were better options.
-BUT…I have revisited Cafe Press this evening and I see I can make jewelry there.
-Moreover, it looks as though they have made some thoughtful updates recently…Updates to come!
+BUT…I have revisited Cafe Press since an it appears that we can make jewelry there now.
+Moreover, it looks as though they have made some thoughtful updates recently…Check it out for yourself and drop me a line about it!